drufball/yosai/_drafts/intrigue.md

 <br />
 <br />

-They pushed as far into the woods as they could before they collapsed and made camp.
+They pushed into the woods as far as they could before they collapsed and made camp.
 It wasn't very far.

 Neither the boy nor Keta had woken, but the shapeling continued to twitch.
 They tied him to a tree in case he woke up, then set to binding everyone's wounds.

-Moto winced as he scrubbed his shoulder clean and rubbed ointment from his pouch into the wound, he kept one concerned eye on Keta.
+Moto winced as he scrubbed his shoulder clean and rubbed a foul smelling ointment into the wound, he kept one eye on Keta.
 "Is he going to be OK?"

 Aside from a bit of dirt, Iruka was unharmed.
-She tended to Keta's ragged arms.
-"He should be fine, so long as we can keep him from hurting himself until the venom runs its course."
+She tended to Keta's bleeding arms.
+"He should be fine, so long as he doesn't hurt himself while the venom runs its course."

-Fumi looked at the ropes holding Keta in place.
+Fumi looked at the ropes around Keta.
 "Are those really going to hold him?"

-"If his resonance has anything left to give, the metabolic boost will burn through the venom anyways.
-So the answer is either yes or it doesn't matter."
+"If his resonance has anything left, the metabolic boost will burn through the venom anyways.
+So the answer is either yes or who cares."

-Fumi lowered herself to the ground and began putting together a fire.
-She did not use her usual burst of wind to cushion the fall, choosing to sit normally.
-So she had reached her limit too.
-Moto did his best to think back over the fight.
+Fumi lowered herself to the ground and started work on a fire.
+She sat normally, without her typical burst of wind.
+She had reached her limit too.
+Moto thought back over the fight.
 How many times had they all used their powers?
 He filed the information away in case those limits were useful later.

-As he ran through the events, Moto felt a growing sense of uncertainty.
+As he ran through the mission, Moto felt a growing sense of uncertainty.
 They had saved the kid, but only barely.
-This mission was crucial to his plans, yet he had taken a lot of risks.
+This mission was crucial to his plans.
+So why had he had taken so many risks?
 Unnecessary risks.
-When the spiders were attacking Keta and the boy, Moto hadn't hesitated to jump for Keta.
+When the spiders were attacking Keta and the boy, he hadn't hesitated to jump for Keta.
 He didn't even think of the kid.

-Most confusing, Moto wasn't sure he had made a mistake.
+Most confusing, Moto didn't feel like he had made a mistake.

 Fumi looked up and met his eyes.
 "What're you staring at?"